stwomack/CfWorkshopDotNet/CfWorkshopDotNet/docs/LabInstructions.md

 ```

 ### Why this matters
-In 12-factor applications, environment variables should be used for configuration instead of code-based things like the web.config file.
+In 12-factor applications, environment variables should be used for configuration instead of code-based things like the `web.config` file.
 PCF exposes all of the platform configuration to your application through environment variables, including bound services, which we will see later.
-Instead of using files like web.config, make sure your application uses Steeltoe Configuration to set and retrieve configuration through environment variables.
+Instead of using files like `web.config`, make sure your application uses Steeltoe Configuration to set and retrieve configuration through environment variables.